Critics’ Picks: May 29 - June 4, 2015

-Though not without new-show quirks, Matt Donnelly, Jamelle Dolphin and Andy Cooper's fervent, thoughtful musical study of legendary record store Dolphin's of Hollywood and its visionary founder is interesting, entertaining and frequently thrilling, perhaps the most promising new musical the 99-seat arena has produced since "The Behavior of Broadus," if not "Louis and Keely: Live at the Sahara." and seems poised to go the full, "Jersey Boys" meets "Memphis" commercial distance.
-A rocking, relevant good time.
-(David C. Nichols) (Ends Sunday, May 31) Read more
+Though not without new-show quirks, Matt Donnelly, Jamelle Dolphin and Andy Cooper's fervent, thoughtful musical study of legendary record store Dolphin's of Hollywood and its visionary founder is interesting, entertaining and frequently thrilling, perhaps the most promising new musical the 99-seat arena has produced since "The Behavior of Broadus," if not "Louis and Keely: Live at the Sahara" and seems poised to go the full, "Jersey Boys" meets "Memphis" commercial distance.
+(David C. Nichols) (Through July 26) Read more

 Pop music critic

 It's easy to imagine masses in sold-out arenas bellowing all the words to "Fire Away," the crawling country blues track that's one of many highlights of this debut album from Chris Stapleton.
 Or, for that matter, most of the album.
 A sturdy, no-nonsense collection of 14 electrified country songs about empty whiskey bottles, broken hearts, lapses of faith and getting stoned because the whiskey bottle is empty, the record is a straight-talking, unflinching look at trouble and its occasional resolution.
-In release notes, Stapleton, who has penned or co-penned songs recorded by artists including Adele, Kenny Chesney and Darius Rucker, said that his new record was born during a road trip from Arizona to Nashville not long after his dad died.
-He cited the work of Otis Redding, Ray Charles, outlaw country and classic rhythm and blues as influences, describing car rides with his father listening to the radio as formative musical experiences.
-Read more
+(Randall Roberts) Read more

 Album: 'Carrie & Lowell'